fontforge/fontforge.github.io/src/helpout.md

     -   Michal Nowakowski and Alexej Kyukov have taken over the auto instructor and auto hinter.

--   *Different font formats*\
+-   *Different font formats*
     FontForge supports Type1, truetype, opentype, cff, type42, cid-keyed and svg fonts, also bdf and NFNT for bitmaps\
     FontForge will sort-of accept metafont files (essentially it runs metafont and autotraces the result).
 It won't produce .mf files\
     FontForge will read (but not produce) Ikarus files\
     FontForge will read acorn font files with a helper app.\
     But there are other formats out there that I can't find descriptions of or don't think are worth supporting
     -   Can you point me at documentation for other standards
     -   Can you explain why that format is useful?

--   There are certain c*ommands**which don't work very well*and if someone else wanted to they might code them better than I...
+-   *There are certain commands which don't work very well*and if someone else wanted to they might code them better than I...
     -   Remove overlap (has problems with coincident splines)
     -   Expand Stroke (has problems when there are sharp bends near the